Heirloom Seal of the Realm: Loss

+A select Jade Seal of the Qing Dynasty-era Emperor Qianlong (1745–1796).

 The Seal was passed through the Cao Wei dynasty, Jin dynasty, Sixteen Kingdoms period, Southern and Northern dynasties period, Sui dynasty and Tang dynasty, but was lost in the Five Dynasties and Ten Kingdoms period (907–960).

 What happened to the seal during and after the Five Dynasties and Ten Kingdoms period is not known.
 Three theories exist as to when, and how, it was lost: